Kethen/psp_right_analog_to_digital/README.md

 ### Notes

+- larger window size would allow for finer emulated analog input, but would increase the delay before a certain analog input is reflected and cause more noticible fluctuations, while a smaller sceCtrlSetSamplingCycle override would increase the rate of button sampling, hence reducing the delay
+	- eg. at 60 inputs per seconds (usual default for 60 fps games), with a window size of 8, at best 8 levels of analog input can be reflected, and is reflected 7.5 times every second
+	- eg. at 180 inputs per seconds (with 5555 microsecond sceCtrlSetSamplingCycle), with a window size of 18, at best 18 levels of analog input can be reflected, and is reflected 10 times every second
+	- eg. at 180 inputs per seconds (with 5555 microsecond sceCtrlSetSamplingCycle), with a window size of 9, at best 9 levels of analog input can be reflected, and is reflected 20 times every second
+- somes games rely on sceCtrlSetSamplingCycle, more specificly sceCtrlReadBuffer* to maintain game/game physics speed, so a sceCtrlSetSamplingCycle override cannot be applied to those
 - spamming button input general don't work well with camera controls, games don't really smooth out repeated button presses.
-While you can get slowed down camera movement, it'll usually be choppy
+While you can get camera movement with varying speed, it'll usually be choppy
-- somes games rely on sceCtrlSetSamplingCycle, more specificly sceCtrlReadBuffer* to maintain game/game physics speed, so a sceCtrlSetSamplingCycle override cannot be applied to those

 ### Hooking references